eduNEXT/tvm/docs/source/tvm_topic_guides/environment_manager.rst

     # tvm project init tvm-test v14.0.0

-.. note:: The `<tutor-version>` parameter is optional.
-If you don't specify the version, the project will create the project with the version you set previously with `tvm use <tutor-version>` or the latest version.
+.. note:: The <tutor-version> parameter is optional.
+However, if you don't specify the version, the project will be created with the version you set previously with tvm use <tutor-version> or the latest version.
+If you specify the version, and the version isn't installed, it will be installed.

-.. warning:: If you are going to specify the `<tutor-version>` , you must have that version in your TVM.
-If you don't have it, install it with `tvm install <tutor-version>`.

 Activate a Project Environment